Before you start

 Add video to files

-B Use the video importer from the color picker.
-Upload fills →
+B Use the video importer from the fill color picker.
+Learn more about how to upload fills →

 C Copy a video from another layer in the current file, or from another file.